Raw cultured vegetables: Try 2 of our favorite beginner recipes

 - 6 cloves garlic, peeled and chopped

-- Roll up several cabbage leaves into a tight “log” and place them on top to fill the remaining 2 inch space.
+6. Roll up several cabbage leaves into a tight “log” and place them on top to fill the remaining 2-inch space.
 Clamp jar closed.

-- Let veggies sit at about a 70 degree room temperature for at least three days.
+7. Let veggies sit at about a 70-degree room temperature for at least three days.
 A week is even better.
 Refrigerate to slow down fermentation.
-Enjoy!
+Enjoy.

 To use Body Ecology’s Culture Starter:

-Dissolve one or two packages of starter culture in 1½ cup warm (90*) water.
-Add aproximately 1 tsp. of some form of sugar to feed the starter (try Rapadura, Sucanat, honey, Agave, or EcoBLOOM).
-Let starter/sugar mixture sit for about 20 minutes or longer while the L. Plantarum and other bacteria wake up and begin enjoying the sugar.
-Add this starter culture to the brine (step 3).
+Dissolve one or two packages of starter culture in 1½ cup warm (90 degree) water.
+Add approximately 1 teaspoon of some form of sugar to feed the starter (try Rapadura, Sucanat, honey, agave, or EcoBloom).
+Let starter/sugar mixture sit for about 20 minutes or longer while the L. plantarum and other bacteria wake up and begin enjoying the sugar.
+Add this starter culture to the brine in step 3.

 *From the 11th edition Body Ecology Diet, by Donna Gates.